JWprogrammer/allegro-scraper/README.md

-## Extractor (scraper, crawler) of products from Allegro
+## Extractor (scraper, crawler) of products from Allegro (2021)

+#### ✅ ***Actual in 2021!***
-### It receives the search output of Allegro.pl, as well as detailed information about the products
+#### It receives the search output of Allegro.pl, as well as detailed information about the products

-### To buy the project, please contact: https://t.me/JWprogrammer
+#### To buy the project, please contact: https://t.me/JWprogrammer
+#### The program is a paid solution.
+You buy the whole scraper program and it will work all the time on your server and work directly with Allegro.pl (no third-party databases or APIs are used), so you won't need to make any subscription fees.

 ## Description
 We offer you a ready-made extractor of products from Allegro.
 It receives the search output of Allegro.pl, as well as detailed information about the goods.

-The scraper is very easy to integrate with your site.
-The site will make a regular HTTP-request to the crawler and receive in response data in JSON format.
+The scraper is very easy to integrate with your website.
 Extractor is universal, it doesn't matter what CMS or engine your site is based on.

-Other people's Allegro scrapers have stopped working, but this parser continues to work stably and quickly.
+This crawler is working stably for two years now.
+It has never been banned by Allegro.
+In 2021 the scraper continues to work stably and quickly.

 The data scraper can work "on the fly", that is, it can extract data from Allegro in real time when a request is made (from the point of view of your site, when a user visits some page).
 This ensures 100% data relevance and reduces the load on the server.
 Also, this Allegro crawler can be used to constantly scraping all the products, that is, saving and updating a full catalog of products.